Some things to look for in a photographers portfolio before you hire them

 Variety

-Do all the photos look like the photographer took them from the same perspective?
-It’s amazing how many photographers shoot everything at their standing height or even a similar distance to the subject.
+Do all the photos look like they were taken from the same perspective?
+It’s common for photographers to shoot at their standing height or at a similar distance from the subject.
 They may use their zoom lens to get closer, but they never get close to the subject.

-It’s the same alumni event, but now the audience is listening to the development office discuss the institution’s future.
-The variety is not just in the close-up but also the tone of the moment.
+It’s the same alum event, but now the audience is listening to the development office discuss the institution’s future.
+The variety is not just in the close-up but also in the moment’s tone.

-You should feel like your photographer has some visual surprises and gives you some safe and some edge-of-your-seat compositions.
+You should feel that your photographer offers visual surprises and delivers both safe and edge-of-your-seat compositions.

 Focus and sharpness

-I hate to even have to mention this, but many photographers just do not have razor-sharp photos.
-This does not mean that everything is in focus, but rather that whatever place is supposed to be in focus is extremely sharp.
-Many photographers have camera shake, and the photos just are not tack sharp.
+I hate to mention this, but many photographers don’t have razor-sharp photos.
+This does not mean everything is in focus; rather, whatever is supposed to be in focus is extremely sharp.
+Many photographers experience camera shake, and their photos aren’t tack-sharp.

 Moments